China stocks slump 3% on Wuhan lockdown over virus outbreak

 Wanda Film slumped nearly 7%, while China Film and Beijing Enlight Media Co fell nearly 5%.

 Bucking the trend, biotech firms and drugmakers surged with Shandong Lukang Pharmaceutical Co, Jiangsu Sihuan Bioengineering Co and Jiangsu Lianhua Pharmaceutical Co all advancing by their daily limit of 10%.
-(Reporting by Shanghai Newsroom, Editing by Sherry Jacob-Phillips)
+(Reporting by Shanghai Newsroom; Additional reporting by Noah Sin in Hong Kong; Editing by Sherry Jacob-Phillips)